Harmony Animal Hospital, Pet Resort & Spa was blessed to have our very own special mascot…..Russell.

 Russell joined the Harmony Animal Hospital family in early 2010.
 He was found running around outside a church where he jumped into the arms of a Harmony Animal Hospital client.
 He had no collar or microchip and was not neutered; thus, Russell made his way into our hearts as a stray who just wanted to be loved.

-During his first few weeks with us, we searched for his owners but ultimately determined he was in fact a cat without a home, and due to his sweet disposition, we gladly welcomed him into our family.
+During his first few weeks with us, we searched for his owners.
+Ultimately, we determined he was in fact a cat without a home, and due to his sweet disposition, we gladly welcomed him into our family.
 It didn’t take long for Russell to feel perfectly at home and decide he liked his position as Ambassador very much.

 Role of Ambassador

-While his official title is Hospital Kitty, Russell insists he is much more than a mere “pet.”
-Rather, he sees himself as a sophisticated trouble maker — one that doesn’t mind taking responsibility for his mischief either.
-After all, where’s the fun in doing something wrong without being able to watch the faces of horror of those around you?
+While his official title was Hospital Kitty, Russell insisted he was much more than a mere “pet.”
+Rather, he saw himself as a sophisticated trouble maker — one that didn’t mind taking responsibility for his mischief either.
+After all, where’s the fun in doing something wrong without being able to watch the expressions of those around you?